OpenPrinting/openprinting.github.io/_posts/2024-12-29-OpenPrinting News - The Winter of Code 4.0.md

 The Winter of Code is an Open Source contributor program inspired by the Google Summer of Code, but with only a 1-month coding period and no stipends for contributors and mentors.
 It is organized by folks at the Indian Institute of Information Technology Kalyani, but as they have approached other GSoC organizations, too, it is not based on my relationships with India that they invited me.

-The program is performed for the 4th time this year but I only got note this year, by the e-mail I got this year.
+The program is performed for the 4th time this year but I only got note this year, by the mentioned e-mail.

 I decided to [participate](https://winterofcode.tech/#orgs) with [3 small projects](https://winterofcode.tech/#projects) to try out the program and see whether it attracts people to join our developer community and also for potential GSoC contributors, by giving us nice code samples by their work on our WoC projects.